 At LGIM America, our goal is to help our clients identify and quantify different approaches to assist in developing and executing solutions that meet their plan’s needs and views.
 If you have questions or considerations you are exploring in this market environment, please reach out to our team.

+This material is intended to provide only general educational information and market commentary.
 Views and opinions expressed herein are as of April 2021 and may change based on market and other conditions.
 The material contained here is confidential and intended for the person to whom it has been delivered and may not be reproduced or distributed.
 The material is for informational purposes only and is not intended as a solicitation to buy or sell any securities or other financial instrument or to provide any investment advice or service.
 Legal & General Investment Management America, Inc. does not guarantee the timeliness, sequence, accuracy or completeness of information included.
 Past performance should not be taken as an indication or guarantee of future performance and no representation, express or implied, is made regarding future performance.

 We have more blogs to share

 Visit our blog site to explore our latest views on markets, investment strategy and long-term themes.